amychan331/json-to-geojson/README.md

 The program outputs a "convert.geojson" file, which holds data in GeoJSON format according to [RFC7946](https://tools.ietf.org/html/rfc7946).
 The features are contained by a FeatureCollection objects.

-Visit [placeholder] to read my post on how it got started and what I did.
+Visit [From D3 Meetup, To Jam Session, To Writing A JSON to GeoJSON Convertor](http://www.craftplustech.com/blog/?p=1909) to read my post on how it got started and what I did.

 ## Usage